richardbiely/gaia-ecs/README.md

 // Carrot depends on herbivore. w.del(rabbit, herbivore); // does nothing

 // Carrot can be deleted.
-It requires herbivore is present which is true. w.del(rabbit, carrot); // removes carrot from rabbit
+It requires that herbivore is present which is true. w.del(rabbit, carrot); // removes carrot from rabbit
 ```